FarronF/limerick-council-meetings/meetings/2018/03/20-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Monthly Meeting of the Metropolitan District of Limerick - 19th February 2018.md

 of the wall to support the footpath and erected hessian fencing to protect the

 public.
-The wall is located in an SAC and consequently permission is required--- 4
+The wall is located in an SAC and consequently permission is required
+---
+4

 from the National Parks & Wildlife Service before commencing any remedial